 The Northern Cape province is one of the nine provinces of South Africa.
 The province has a very low population.
 Hills and bushland dominate the landscape.
 Additionally, a huge area of the province is part of the Kalahari desert.
 While in the wintertime temperatures drop below zero, the summertime is hot.
 In fact, temperatures up to 40 degrees are possible.

-The Kalahari desert as a part of the province also called the green Kalahari.
+The Kalahari desert is a part of the province also called the green Kalahari.
 Actually, it’s a semidesert.
 The lush green river banks give a dramatic contrast to the rocky and dusty vast land.
 The camel thorn tree is typical for the Kalahari.

 Iron ore, diamonds, and other mineral mining are some of the main economies in the Northern Cape.
-Kimberley is the diamonds capital and famous for the Big Hole.
+Kimberley is the diamond capital and is famous for the Big Hole.
 However, farming is another big business.
 Even grapes growing here.
 Also, there are some wineries around Upington.
 Tourism is a very important business.

 The province is the home of many small game reserves.
 Moreover, even big national parks are here.
 For instance, the Augrabies Waterfalls with the 10 km canyon.
 Or the Kgalagadi Transfrontier Park shared by South Africa and Namibia.
 My impression of the Oranje River is a little different from what I’ve learned in school.
-Even it’s the biggest river in South Africa it looks very tiny.
+Even though it’s the biggest river in South Africa, it looks very tiny.

 Anyway, the Northern Cape has endless straightaway roads with a lot of space around.
 That reminds me of my time in the Midwest of the US.